DineWithMe/Development-Tools/README.md

 This repo list down the tools/libraries/frameworks used in this project and justification behind the decision.

-When come to choosing the tools/libraries/frameworks, because there is massive amount of options available, to avoid all sort of complexity, so I adopt a simple and safe mindset when come in decision making.
+When come to choosing the tools/libraries/frameworks, there is massive amount of options available.
+To avoid all sort of complexity, I adopt a simple and safe mindset when come in decision making.

 Basically we use reputed and popular tools, because I believe they are more stable, more resourceful and higher chance of answering our technical problem.